captain-redbeard/redbeards-messenger/README.md

 ##### Delete Account
 Deleting your account will delete all messages, conversations and contacts followed by your **Public and Private keys** and finally your user will be deleted. **No party retains any history, all deletions are final.**

+##### Deletion Policy
+Setup a deletion policy for your account based on your last login date. **No party retains any history, all deletions are final.**

 ---

 ### Lightweight